ome/devspace/README.md

         cp ~/.ssh/id_rsa slave/.ssh
         cp ~/.ssh/id_rsa.pub slave/.ssh

+ * **If not using docker-machine**, you will need to fix the user ID for jenkins and slave!

  *  Start up the jenkins slave (which starts up all requirements)::

         ./ds up      # Ctrl-C to stop or